 Finding: Complies as Proposed.
-The Applicant requested a zone change from "R-10" Single-Family Dwelling District to the "R-8" Single-Family Dwelling District.
+The applicant requested a zone change from "R-10" Single-Family Dwelling District to the "R-6" Single-Family Dwelling District.
 The zone change would allow additional dwellings to be constructed and the property to be utilized in an efficient manner, consistent with the adjacent properties.
 This standard has been met.

 Goal 2.7: Maintain the Oregon City Comprehensive Plan Land-Use Map as the official long-range planning guide for land-use development of the city by type, density and location.
 Finding: Complies as Proposed.
 The Oregon City Comprehensive Plan designates the subject property as within the "LR" Low Density Residential Development designation.
-The "LR" Low Density Residential Development designation includes the R-10, R-8 and R-6 zoning designations.
+The "LR" Low Density Residential Development designations.
 The applicant has not proposed to alter the Comprehensive Plan designation of the site.
-The subject site is located adjacent to R-3.5 and R-6 zoned properties, and thus the density of R-8 development is appropriate.
+The subject site is located adjacent to R-3.5 and R-6 zoned properties, and thus the density of R-6 development is appropriate.